MIDI notes

 These weren't all wired the same way, so the MMA (MIDI Manufacturers Association) decided to set a standard.

-...that included both of them, only really giving then names:
+...that included both of them, so it just gave them names:

 Type A (verify)